 In most school classrooms, teachers use a variety of teaching styles to teach multiple subjects.
 When teachers use only one teaching method (lecture or discussion), they exclude many students who do not learn well in that environment.

-Teachers should consider using visual aids as well when they teach so that all students have an opportunity to learn the material presented in class.
+Teachers should consider using visual aids as well when they teach so that all students can learn the material presented in class.

 Related Reading: Benefits of Using Zones of Learning for Teachers